 Sinusitis usually starts with inflammation triggered by a cold, allergy attack, or irritant.
 But it may not end there.
 Colds, allergies, and irritants make sinus tissues swell.

-Sinusitis causes many symptoms.
-Most people have a stuffy nose and pain or pressure in several locations around the face or teeth.
+Most people have a stuffy nose and pain or pressure in several areas around the face or teeth.
 There's usually a nasal discharge that may be yellow, green, or clear.
-Other symptoms may include fatigue, decreased sense of smell and/or taste, cough, sore throat, bad breath, headache, pain on bending forward, and fever.
+You may also have fatigue, trouble with sense of smell or taste, cough, sore throat, bad breath, headache, pain when you bend forward, and fever.

-When sinuses remain inflamed, sinus membranes may thicken and swell.
-The swelling can be significant enough to cause grape-like masses called polyps (shown here).
-Polyps may protrude from the sinus into the nasal passage and partially or completely block the nasal airway.
+If your sinuses remain inflamed, sinus membranes can thicken and swell.
+The swelling may be enough to cause grape-like masses called polyps (shown here).
+They can jut out from the sinus into the nasal passage and block your nasal airway.

 These sprays open swollen nasal passages and allow your sinuses to drain.
-That can be helpful, especially during the worst days of a cold or during air travel.
 But you should use these drugs only for a few days.
-After that, there's a kick-back effect, making your nasal passages swell shut again.
-Decongestants are not indicated for chronic use.
-Oral decongestants may help, but also have side effects.
-Better solutions for acute sinus symptoms: nasal steroid sprays or saline sprays or washes.
-If symptoms persist, see your doctor.
-Chronic sinus symptoms may be caused by a deviated septum or another treatable condition.
+After that, there's a kickback effect, making your nasal passages swell shut again.
+Nasal steroid sprays, or saline sprays or washes, may be other options.
+If symptoms don’t stop, see your doctor.

 The common cold is a viral infection.
 Colds can lead to sinusitis symptoms, but these usually clear by themselves.
-Antibiotics do not treat viruses, so they won't help the sinus symptoms of a cold.
-Cold symptoms end in seven to 14 days.
+Antibiotics don’t treat viruses, so they won't help the sinus symptoms of a cold.
+Your cold should be over in a week or two.
 Usually, cold-related sinusitis goes away then, too.